Open topic with navigation

 With a traditional Synergy project, settings on this page are used to populate the Synergy tab of the Reference Manager dialog.
 See Referencing ELBs and OLBs for information.

-To access this page, select a project node in Solution Explorer, and then select Project > Properties.
-In Project Designer, select the Common Properties tab.
+To access this page, select a project node in Solution Explorer, select Project > Properties from the Visual Studio menu, and then select the Common Properties tab.

 Use common properties